isidd/checklist/concepts/frontend/prog._approch/declarative/decalrative.md

         steps describing HOW.
       - It is taking away steps and providing an abstraction above the Imperative Programming

-      - Declarative Systems is always built on top Imperative Programming
+      - Declarative Systems is always built on top Imperative Programming -> something has to give implicit step by step instructions